LBartolini/DVI/GUIDE.md

   Looking at the Enterprise Net, there are many objectives.
 The Windows Workstation can be a suitable end objective with the aim of stealing sensible information about the system.
 If instead you want to perform a more destructive attack you should investigate more the Scada and Ditto services and the ones linked to them.
 Also understanding how the BPMN service comes into play is crucial.

+  The following is a brief description of the Energy Management System (EMS), it could be useful for your attacks:
+  The EMS is a complex procedure to manage the electricity being produced and consumed inside the campus.
+The consuming parts are the Campus Buildings, each with its own energy consumption based on how busy they are.
+The producing parts are the Solar Panels and the Gas Turbine Generator.
+In the middle there is the Battery that accumulates the energy.

 </details>

 - <details>